-1. Consultations between the ten ASEAN Economic Ministers (AEM) and the United States Trade Representative (“the Ministers”) were held on 1 September 2018 in Singapore.
+1. The Economic Ministers from all ASEAN Member States (AMS) and the United States Trade Representative (“the Ministers”) held consultations on 9 September 2019 in Bangkok, Thailand.
 The Consultations were co-chaired by H.E.
-Chan Chun Sing, Minister for Trade and Industry, Singapore and H.E.
-Jeffrey Gerrish, Deputy United States Trade Representative (USTR) for Asia, Europe, the Middle East and Industrial Competitiveness (representing H.E.
+Jurin Laksanawisit, Deputy Prime Minister and Minister of Commerce of Thailand and H.E.
+Jeffrey D. Gerrish, Deputy United States Trade Representative for Asia, Europe, the Middle East, and Industrial Competitiveness (representing H.E.
 Robert Lighthizer, United States Trade Representative).

-4. The Ministers noted the progress in the implementation of the U.S.-ASEAN Connect initiative through the four areas of energy, innovation, policy and business.
-In particular, the Ministers welcomed the launch of the U.S.-ASEAN Internship programme in June 2018 by the US-ASEAN Connect and the US-ASEAN Business Council (USABC) which provides internship opportunities in US companies based in six ASEAN countries.
-The Ministers also looked forward to the expansion of the internship programme to companies based in the US, as well as US companies operating outside the ASEAN region.
+5. The Ministers welcomed the progress in the implementation of the U.S.-ASEAN Connect framework in the four areas of energy, innovation, policy and business.
+The Ministers commended the continuity of the U.S.-ASEAN Internship Program which is jointly conducted by U.S.-ASEAN Connect and the U.S.-ASEAN Business Council (USABC), offering internship opportunities in U.S. companies operating in seven ASEAN countries.
+The Ministers also looked forward to the expansion of the internship program to all ASEAN countries and to US companies operating outside the ASEAN region.

-6. The Ministers expressed appreciation to the USABC for its work and encouraged continued private sector feedback in promoting stronger business and trade ties between the US and ASEAN business communities.
+6. The Ministers looked forward to the ASEAN Economic Ministers-Telecommunication Ministers Roadshow on Digital Economy which will be held on 18-22 November 2019.
+The Ministers expressed appreciation to the USABC for its support and encouraged continued private sector feedback in promoting stronger business and trade ties between the U.S. and ASEAN business communities.

 LIST OF MINISTERS

 1. H.E.
 Dato Dr. Amin Liew Abdullah, Minister at the Prime Minister’s Office and Minister of Finance and Economy II;